oicr-gsi/shesmu/docs/faq.md

 ## It's gone haywire!!!
 On the main status page, hit the _STOP ALL ACTIONS_ button.
 Also, that's not a question.

-## I don't see the alert on Shemu's Alerts page.
+## I don't see the alert on Shesmu's Alerts page.
 What gives?
 Shesmu, like most of other programs, feeds data into [Prometheus](https://prometheus.io/docs/introduction/overview/) and Prometheus sends alerts to AlertManager when the application is behaving badly.
 Shesmu also has `Alert` olives that create alerts about data in the system and send these directly to AlertManager.
 Only these data alerts will be displayed on the Shesmu _Alerts_ page.

-## What going on with these actions?
+## What is going on with these actions?
 Go to the Shesmu instance of interest, click on the _Actions_ tab.
 Here, you can find all the actions the server is trying to perform.
 If you click on the Stats button, you'll get some tables about the actions:

 - counts for each action state (failed, succeeded, ...)